otrv4/otrv4/otrv4.md

   446 bits
 ```

-An integer modulo p is a "field element".
-An integer modulo q is a "scalar"
-(also a value on Z_q), and is considered a MPI for encoding and decoding
-purposes.
+A scalar modulo `p` is a "field element", and should be encoded and decoded
+using the rules for MPIs.

 ### 3072 Diffie-Hellman Parameters